japaric/embedded-in-rust/content/brave-new-io.md

 # The new approach

-The new I/O model (`svd2rust` v0.12.x) makes away with the root of the problem: it no longer provides global access to peripherals.
+The new I/O model (`svd2rust` v0.12.x) removes the root of the problem: it no longer provides global access to peripherals.
 Instead peripherals need to be `take`n (read: moved) *into* the current execution context.
 See below:

 ``` rust
 // stm32f30x was generated using `svd2rust`